-There is no obligation to comply with an access request unless the Trust has all the information needed to identify you and locate your information.
-Once the Trust has all the relevant information, the health records will be made available within 30 days (one month).
-In exceptional circumstances if it is not possible to comply within this period you will be informed.
+In order to be able to process your request, the Trust must have the relevant information needed to identify you and locate your records.
+Once the relevant information is collated, your health records will be made available within 30 days (one month).
+In rare circumstances if it is not possible to comply within this period you will be informed.